The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 This is the art of creating link magnets.
 Your focus turns to:

 - Pillar Content and Topic Clusters: You create a massive, definitive "pillar" guide on a broad topic (e.g., "The Ultimate Guide to Indie Game Marketing").
 Then, you surround it with smaller "cluster" posts that dive deep into specific sub-topics (e.g., "creating a press kit," "marketing on TikTok," "community building on Discord"), all linking back to the main pillar.
-This is how to establish topic authority with SEO.
+This is how to create an SEO strategy that establishes lasting topic authority.

 - Digital Assets: You build things that provide immense value for free.
 This could be a simple calculator, a curated checklist, a data-rich industry report, or a free tool.
 These assets attract backlinks naturally because they are useful resources.